Operational Amplifier (op-amp) in Digital Electronics

 I(bias) = (Ib1+Ib2)/2

-- Input Offset Voltage: It is the voltage applied deliberately either at inverting or non-inverting terminal of op-amp to nullify the effect of Output Offset Voltage.
+5. Input Offset Voltage: It is the voltage applied deliberately either at inverting or non-inverting terminal of an op-amp to nullify the effect of Output Offset Voltage.

 V(Input Offset Voltage) = 0 (ideally) V(Input Offset Voltage) = -V(Output Offset Voltage) (practically)

-- Common Mode Rejection Ratio: It is the ratio between the differential mode gain (when different signal is applied to both inputs terminals) to the common mode gain(when the signal is applied to just one of the input terminal).
+6. Common Mode Rejection Ratio (CMRR): It is the ratio between the differential mode gain (when the different signals are applied to both inputs terminals) to the common-mode gain(when the signal is applied to just one of the input terminals).

 Application – It can be used as: